 Introduction

 As the most popular football code in Australia,1 Australian Rules Football (ARF) is a full-contact, invasion game2 that generally involves less collisions and tackling than rugby union or rugby league.
-Similar to football (soccer) in the objectives of the game, ARF is a dynamic running game combining athleticism with speed, necessitating skillful foot and hand passing.1, 3 Unlike soccer, ARF involves aggressive tackling with sudden collisions between players and the ground.2, 4 The game is played on an oval shaped field approximately 185 m long and 155 m wide where two teams of 18 players contest play over four 20 to 30-minute periods.1 The aim of the game is for the team in possession of the ball to kick a goal (worth six points) between two large posts or supplementary goal (worth one point) between two smaller posts either side of the main large goal posts located at the opposition’s end of the field.3 511
+Similar to football (soccer) in the objectives of the game, ARF is a dynamic running game combining athleticism with speed, necessitating skillful foot and hand passing.1, 3 Unlike soccer, ARF involves aggressive tackling with sudden collisions between players and the ground.2, 4 There are 18 players on field, per team, during match activities, with up to four players utilized as interchange players.5 The interchange players can be rotated onto the field as frequently as the coach requires.
+Players partake in ARF in one of three positional groups, forwards, midfielders, and defenders.1 Forwards typically mark the ball (catch the ball on the full from a kick greater than 15 m) in the best position possible then take a free kick at the goals; midfielders typically work alongside forwards and defenders picking up loose balls from the ground or regaining possession and clearing the ball from their goal area; and defenders typically attempt to ‘spoil’ the opposition forwards marking the ball.1

 Playing ARF involves activities such as running, kicking, frequent jumping/landing actions, and sudden changes in direction.1, 6 As a result of the fast paced nature of ARF, there is a high risk of injury.7 The most common match injuries, that occur to ARF players are muscle strains,6, 8-11 joint or ligament sprains,6, 8-11 contusions or haematomas6, 8, 9, 11 and concussions.11 Ranked as the fourth most common injury (4.3%) in community (under 18) ARF players,2, 11 the incidence of concussion is reported to have increased.12 The incidence of concussion at the professional level of participation, the Australian Football League (AFL), is reported to be 5 to 6 per 1,000 player hours making this one of the most common injuries that occur during match participation.11 As a result of the increase in sports-related concussions occurring, these injuries have become an increasingly serious concern.13-15